oscott/projects/content/portfolio/falling.md

 weight = 4
 +++
 <!--more-->

+An installation of sound and viewing box. (info to follow)

+For now...

 Intention > Accident > Fear > Surprise > Realisation > Purpose

 Driven by excitement + guided by discernment